 Is the industry taking liberties?

-In the first installment of a two-part article, Professor Robert Jackson and Elizabeth Ord discuss the implications for water companies of the recently introduced Human Rights Act could affect the water industry
+In the second installment of a two-part article, Professor Robert Jackson and Elizabeth Ord continue their assessment of how the Human Rights Act could affect the water industry

 There is a growing need to consider the integration of wastewater recycling into future water demand strategies.
 In the UK, 40% of total water use is within the domestic sector and hence urban water reuse through water recycling is a particularly attractive option to help meet future demands.

 There are as yet no published water quality criteria in the UK which apply specifically to wastewater systems and it has often been assumed that recycled water should be treated to either potable or bathing water standards.
 This ambiguity is a matter of concern to those responsible for safeguarding public health because where specific wastewater reuse criteria have been developed, they have frequently been application-specific and based on the level to which people are likely to be exposed to the recycled water.

 Hence, the UK’s water quality criteria have been formulated from the standpoint of protecting public health and to provide limits for faecal coliform concentrations in reused water.
 If wastewater is, for example, reused within a few hours for toilet flushing, a high level of biological oxygen demand (BOD) in the reused water will probably be inconsequential as there is insufficient time for significant odour-creating organic decomposition to occur.
 Moreover, the degree of human exposure to the reused water is very low and/or epidemiological risks are negligible – the risks involved do not warrant water quality monitoring as effective disinfection of water with relatively high level of turbidity is possible.